If employees are the heart of your small business, paying them accurately and on time could very well be what keeps things ticking.

 - Ensure employees complete Form W-4 and any other forms your state or local government may need.

-- Get employee banking information, including account and routing number, for direct deposit.
+- Get banking information, including account and routing number, for employees paid through direct deposit.

 Step 2: Choose Your Payroll System